-- Listen.
-Listen to other people.
-Listen to your intuitive self.
-Listen to the universe.
-There is so much to learn from others or just your conscious mind.
+Listen - to others, your intuition or gut feel, the universe.
+There is so much to learn from.
 Wisdom abound but you have to tune in to the right frequency.
-You can do this by silencing your inner voice, reaching out to others, praying and meditating, seeking to understand, and expressing gratitude.
+Do this by silencing your inner voice, reaching out to others, praying and meditating, seeking to understand, and expressing gratitude.

-- Celebrate your awesomeness.
 Be happy for yourself.
 Celebrate your breakthroughs, achievements, and victories, no matter how big or small.
-That’s how you affirm yourself.
+Affirm how awesome you are!

 And, oh, don’t forget to do journaling to let these ideas slide through.